 Faceted navigation is not the most Google-friendly tool.
-And if done wrong, or better to be said, unconsciously, it can lead to several issues, i.e., the multiple versions of one page.
-There are specific issues that SEO strategy experiences because of the faceted navigation like the following ones.
+And if done wrong, or better to be said, unconsciously, it can lead to several issues, for instance, the multiple versions of one page.
+There are specific issues that SEO strategy experiences because of the faceted navigation.

 Problem 1.
 Duplicated Content

 Multiple versions of the same web page are on your website.
 This means that you basically have several pages with the same content.
 Don't worry, facets don't really change the content of the pages.
-It's very rare.
-It can change the content order (products order) but not the meaning of the content.
+It happens very rarely.
+Facets can change the content order (products order) but not its meaning.